First Iraqi–Kurdish War: Warfare

 The Ba'ath government restarted a campaign to end the Kurdish insurrection, which stalled in 1969.
 This can be partly attributed to the Shah of Iran supplying the Kurds with weapons and ammunition.
 With Iranian help the Kurds decisively defeated the Iraqi advance.

 The internal power struggle in Baghdad also greatly hindered Iraqi progress.
 Moreover, the Soviet Union pressured the Iraqis to come to terms with Barzani.

 Peace talks

 A peace plan was announced in March 1970 and provided for broader Kurdish autonomy.
 The plan also gave Kurds representation in government bodies, to be implemented in four years.
 Despite this, the Iraqi government embarked on an Arabization program in the oil rich regions of Kirkuk and Khanaqin in the same period.

 Aftermath

 In the following years, the Iraqi government overcame its internal divisions and concluded a treaty of friendship with the Soviet Union in April 1972 and ended its isolation within the Arab world.
 On the other hand, Kurds remained dependent on the Iranian military support and could do little to strengthen their forces.
-By 1974 the situation in the north escalated again into the Second Iraqi–Kurdish War, which lasted until 1975.
+By 1974 the situation in the north escalated again into the Second Iraqi–Kurdish War, which lasted until 1975 and ended in Iraqi victory.